-The East of England Energy Zone (EEEZ) boasts one of the best skills bases in the UK, developed over 50 years of working with North Sea gas and now rapidly adapting to meet the similar demands of offshore wind development.
+The East of England Energy Zone (EEEZ) boasts one of the best energy and marine skills bases in the UK, developed over decades of working with North Sea gas and offshore wind.

 The EEEZ has generations of accumulated expertise with East Coast College at the forefront of training and competence services.
 Working closely with employers and industry organisations, it has built a portfolio of first-class training opportunities for offshore energy personnel and seafarers.